vpopov1/vpopov1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor in the [Department of Learning Health Sciences](https://medicine.umich.edu/dept/learning-health-sciences) with a courtesy appointment at the [U-M School of Information](https://www.si.umich.edu/people/vitaliy-popov).
+I am also the Director of Learning Sciences and Technology for the [Clinical Simulation Center for University of Michigan Medical School](https://medicine.umich.edu/dept/clinical-simulation-center).

 My research focuses on understanding how team function can be optimized to lead to better learning gains, performance and healthcare outcomes.
 My background allows me to utilize evidence in education science, simulation-based training and learning analytics to understand how healthcare professionals can better work in teams and how we can support these processes to foster health care delivery.
 I completed my Ph.D. on computer-supported collaborative learning at Wageningen University & Research Center, in the Netherlands.